geomstats/geomstats/CONTRIBUTING.md

 # Contributing to Geomstats

 Welcome to the geomstats repository!
-We're excited you're here and want to contribute.
+We are excited you are here and want to contribute.

 ## Practical Guide to Submitting your Contribution

 These guidelines are designed to make it as easy as possible to get involved.
-If you have any questions that aren't discussed below, please let us know by opening an [issue][link_issues]!
+If you have any questions that are not discussed below, please let us know by opening an [issue][link_issues]!

-Before you start you'll need to set up a free [GitHub][link_github] account and sign in.
+Before you start you will need to set up a free [GitHub][link_github] account and sign in.
 Here are some [instructions][link_signupinstructions].